Donald A. Hall: Early years

-Hall was born in Brooklyn, New York on December 7, 1898.
+Hall was born in Brooklyn, New York City, on December 7, 1898.
 He attended the Manual Training High School in Brooklyn, and graduated from the Pratt Institute with a certificate in Industrial Mechanical Engineering in 1917.

 Aviation career

 From 1919 to 1921, Donald Hall worked for the Curtiss Aeroplane and Motor Company as a junior draftsman, checker, and then designer.
 From 1921 to 1922, he was the aerodynamic design and acting chief engineer at Elias & Brothers.
 He moved to Santa Monica, California in 1924 to work for Douglas Aircraft.

-He left Douglas Aircraft in 1926, briefly worked for the airplane division of Ford Motor Company, and then became an aviation cadet in the U.S. Army Air Corps, but did not become a military pilot.
+He left Douglas Aircraft in 1926, briefly worked for the airplane division of the Ford Motor Company, and then became an aviation cadet in the U.S. Army Air Corps, but did not become a military pilot.
 He then returned to Douglas Aircraft, and joined Ryan Airlines in San Diego on 31 January 1927 as a full-time chief engineer and parts inspector, three weeks before Charles A. Lindbergh visited the company to inquire about designing the Spirit of St. Louis.